frankslin/woodbury-hoa-site/content/rules.md

 weight = 300
 +++

-In addition to the Woodbury CC&Rs (Covenants, Conditions & Restrictions) and other governing documents, the Woodbury HOA board has specified the below Rules and Regulations.
+In addition to the Woodbury HOA's Covenants, Conditions & Restrictions (CC&Rs) and other [governing documents]({{< relref "documents.md" >}}), the Woodbury HOA board has specified the below Rules and Regulations.
 For a complete description of all policies, join our [Woodbury HOA Facebook group](https://facebook.com/groups/101482933516141).

 * Trash cans cannot be left on the curb more than 48 hours before or after trash pick-up.
 * Dogs must be on a leash at all times.
 Please make sure that you pick up all dog poop.